Ludvig Fabritius: Life

 The Armenian merchants of the Safavid Empire were more pleased with the mission; in a letter from a Safavid Armenian to Charles XI, an Armenian merchant expressed willingness to try the Novgorod-Narva route.
 The mayor (or magistrate, kalāntar) of the Armenian quarter of the Safavid capital expressed interest in Caspian Swedish-Iranian shipbuilding cooperation and promised to "urge" the other Armenians to use the new route.
 It was eventually agreed that a delegation of silk merchants from the Armenian quarter of Julfa would accompany Fabritius on his return to Sweden, where they arrived in late 1682; after their arrival, Charles XI commissioned Fabritius to undertake a new mission.

 The ambassador's second trip, which began in April 1683, is "relatively well documented".
 The Swedish mission arrived in the Safavid capital in March 1684, and was received by king Suleiman I in late July.
 Astrological advice given to the king and (perhaps) the Safavid court to await the results of negotiations with the Dutch, with whom the Safavids were "embroiled" in armed conflict, forced Fabritius to wait to present his letters to the Safavid king until September.
 New commercial proposals were made, and, more importantly, a Swedish proposal for Safavid Iran to join the European-led anti-Ottoman alliance known as the Holy League.
 The discussion during Fabritius' private audience with the Safavid king and the writings of Engelbert Kaempfer, secretary to the mission, present different versions of Charles XI's readiness to send troops to assist Iran in its struggle against the Ottomans.
 The Safavid king eventually declined the invitation to join the Holy League, based upon his "pacifist inclination" and a realistic assessment of his army's strength compared with the Ottomans'.
 Over the next three years Fabritius was received eleven times by the Safavid monarch, who assured him that he would oblige the Swedish king in all his wishes and proposals except "to resume hostilities with the Ottomans".
-The mission led to the opening of the Narva route, which (due to logistical facilities and preferential tolls) was a serious competitor of the Archangelsk route by the late 1680s.
+The mission led to the opening of the Narva route, which (due to logistical facilities and preferential tolls) was a serious competitor of the Arkhangelsk route by the late 1680s.